nkane/nkane.github.io/_posts/2018-07-04-postmortem-ludum-dare-40-game-jam.markdown

 ### On the Move
 After we had a functional procedurally generated tile map, basic player input, and rectangular collision working properly.
-We needed to start making the player's movement start to feel more physics base.
+We needed to start making the player's movement start to feel physics base.
 Personally, this was my first exposure to using vector based math to do physics calculations; however, one of our team memebers was incredibly familiar with doing these calculations.
 After a few whiteboarding session and reading a handful of game development articles on vector based movement, a basic movement system for the player entity was created and used.
-The "wrapping" affect seen in the GIF below was due to a miscalculation of the increased speed toggling from maximum to minimium on the player's velocity vector.
+The "warping" affect seen in the GIF below was due to a miscalculation of the increased speed toggling from maximum to minimium on the player's velocity vector.

 ![movement-picture-0][movement-0]

 ### Finding a Path
-Initially we dropped another entity into the world as a way to testing out a simple method for path finding; however, time was running short for us at this particular moment.
+Initially, we dropped another entity into the world as a way to testing out a simple method for path finding; however, time was running short for us at this particular moment.
 Instead of implementing an actual path finding algorithm, we opted to just implement a simple "line-of-sight" vector pathing that created a "follow" mechanic for the enemy to chase the player whenever the player was within a particular range or "line-of-sight".
 We later decided to test this with multiple enemies,